... LIVE

 Total TT&L = Sales Tax + Title Fee + Registration

-SPV rule applies to used vehicles only.
-New vehicles from dealers: tax is on actual purchase price.
+SPV rule applies to used vehicles in private party sales only.
+New vehicles from dealers: tax on actual purchase price.
 Trade-in credit (dealer only): taxable amount = Purchase Price minus Trade-in Value.
-Inspection replacement: $16.75 initial registration (2-year), $7.50 annual renewal.
+Inspection replacement: $16.75 initial (2-year), $7.50 annual renewal.

 Texas Tax Title and License Calculator — What You Actually Owe

-You’ve agreed on a price with the dealer or the private seller.
+You’ve agreed on a price with the dealer or private seller.
 Now you need to know what you’ll owe at the Texas county tax office before you can drive that vehicle legally.
-The problem is that the fees are spread across four completely separate line items — and one of them (the Standard Presumptive Value rule on used cars) can surprise you by making you pay tax on a higher value than what you actually paid.
-Here’s the full breakdown with a real example first.
+The fees are spread across four completely separate line items — and one of them (the Standard Presumptive Value rule on used cars) can surprise you by making you pay tax on a higher value than what you actually paid.

 Example: $35,000 car from a Texas dealer, standard county, new registration, no trade-in: